abhin4v/abhin4v.github.io/about.md

 Here are some talks and workshops I have presented in various conferences:

+1. [Clojure, Concurrency, and You] - In/Clojure 2019, Bangalore
 1. [Many Ways to Concur] - Functional Conf 2018, Bangalore
 1. [Moving People with Clojure] - EuroClojure 2017, Berlin
 1. [Introduction to Concurrency in Haskell] - Functional Conf 2015, Bangalore